faceboob-light-blueinstagram-light-bluex-light-bluepinterest-light-blue

 Boat trailer costs can vary widely.
 You might find a bargain single-axle boat trailer for just $500, or you might spend $5,000 or more on a double-axle boat trailer.

 The price of a boat trailer depends on frame materials, how much it can carry, and the overall design.
 Overall, aluminum trailers can be more expensive than steel trailers.
 However, remember that aluminum is more resistant to rust, has more flex, and is lighter in weight than steel.
-This might save you money over the long run.
+This might save you money in the long run.

-If your boat is between 16- and 21-feet, you might expect to pay between $3,500 and $5,000 on a single-axle boat trailer made of steel or aluminum.
+If your boat is between 16- and 21-feet, you might expect to pay between $3,500 and $5,000 for a single-axle boat trailer made of steel or aluminum.
 The price rises for double axle trailers and more.

 Boat Storage, Marina Docking, and More at Port Sanibel Marina